You are here

 Board Member Profiles - Angelika Schroeder

 Terms of Office: January 2009 – January 2025

 Dr. Angelika Schroeder was appointed to the State Board of Education in January, 2009, to fill a vacancy and was elected in November, 2010, to complete the term.
-She was elected in November, 2012, to serve a six-year term commencing in January, 2013, and was again elected in November, 2018, to serve a six-year term until January, 2025.
+She was re-elected in November, 2012, and in November, 2018.
+She will now serve a six-year term until January, 2025.
 She represents the Second Congressional District, covering 10 counties and 14 school districts.

-Schroeder is a former tax CPA and college professor of accounting.
-For the past 30 years she has also been active in education issues at her daughters' schools, their district and at the state level.
+Dr. Schroeder is a former tax CPA and college professor of accounting.
+For the past 30 years, she has also been active in education issues at her daughters' schools, their district and at the state and national levels.

-Schroeder has also served on the boards and executive committees of the Colorado Association of School Boards (CASB) and the Alliance for Quality Teaching and is currently a board member of the Public Education and Business Coalition (PEBC).
+Dr. Schroeder has also served on the boards and executive committees of the Colorado Association of School Boards (CASB) and the Alliance for Quality Teaching and is currently a board member of the Public Education and Business Coalition (PEBC).
 She served on the Committee of Practitioners, a CDE advisory group mandated under NCLB and more recently the ESSA Hub Committee.
 Angelika also participated in the NSBA Federal Relations Network, communicating with members of Colorado's legislative delegation in Washington, D.C. on issues regarding NCLB and IDEA.

 Angelika earned a bachelor’s degree in mathematics, a master’s degree in business administration and a doctorate in accounting, all from the University of Colorado, Boulder.
 She and her husband Wayne have two grown daughters who attended neighborhood public schools in Boulder.
 They enjoy spending time with their three grandchildren.